NickDJM/accessible-menu/docs/api/base-menu-toggle.md

 BaseMenuToggle.initialize();
 ```

-Initialize does a lot of setup on the menu toggle.

-The most basic setup steps are to ensure that the toggle has `aria-haspopup` set to "true", `aria-expanded` initially set to "false" and, if the toggle element is not a `<button>`, set the `role` to "button".
+The first steps are to ensure that the toggle and controlled menu have IDs using the [setIds](#method--setIds) method, and to set the ARIA attributes on the toggle and controlled menu using the [setAriaAttributes](#method--setAriaAttributes) method.

-The next step to the initialization is to ensure both the toggle and the menu it controlls have IDs.

-If they do not, the following steps take place:

-- Generate a random 10 character string,
-- Get the innerText of the toggle,
-- Set the toggle's ID to: `${toggle-inner-text}-${the-random-string}-menu-button`
-- Set the menu's ID to: `${toggle-inner-text}-${the-random-string}-menu`

-Once the ID's have been generated, the menu's `aria-labelledby` is set to the toggle's ID, and the toggle's `aria-controls` is set to the menu's ID.

-Finally, the [collapse](#method--collapse) method is called to make sure the submenu is closed.
+Then the [collapse](#method--collapse) method is called to make sure the submenu is closed.

 ## Properties